Struggling to concentrate, relax or sleep due to noise? Then you need to know about noise cancelling machines.

 USB Charging or Battery Power

-Some sound masking devices are powered by batteries, some can be charged by USB.
+Batteries power some sound masking devices, some can be charged by USB.
 Which of these suits you best, do you have a preference?
 It seems a bit more eco-friendly to go USB, although rechargeable batteries won’t be much less green.

 Headphones or a Machine?